 Your Pre-Approved Amount Will Be Too High

-After looking at all the stuff above plus some additional minor things (like your license), the bank will make their decision.
+After looking at all the stuff above plus some additional minor things (like your license), the bank will make its decision.
 If you are approved for the mortgage, they’ll give you a total dollar amount that they will lend you.

 This dollar amount is usually way higher than you may be able to afford.

 Remember my experience and getting approved for $350,000?
 There is literally no way I would have been able to make that payment on the income my wife and I were making then.

 Again, banks don’t look at the whole financial picture through all of this.
-They won’t ask you for all of your bills you pay every month.
+They won’t ask you for all of the bills you pay every month.

 Here’s what you’ll want to do to determine how much you can afford?

 Step 1: Get Your Budget in Order

 Budgeting is the foundation of all other areas of personal finance—the root system of your financial tree.
 The same is true in this situation.